Poorstacy: Life and career

 On January 31, 2020, he released the song "I Can't Sleep" featuring Iann Dior as a single.
-His debut album, the Breakfast Club was originally planned to be released on February 7, through 10K Projects.
+His debut album, The Breakfast Club was originally planned to be released on February 7, through 10K Projects.
 The album's track "Darkness" was released as a single on March 6, and the album was then released on March 13, 2020.
 On June 12, he was featured on the song "Headspace" by the band Fame on Fire.
 On June 21, he released the single "Choose Life", featuring Travis Barker.
-With a title taken from a monologue from the film Trainspotting, the song was a departure from emo rap into a punk rock.
-On July 26, a deluxe version of the Breakfast Club was released featuring three bonus tracks: "Choose Life", "Don't Go Outside" and "Don't Look At Me" featuring Whethan.
+With a title taken from a monologue from the film Trainspotting, the song was a departure from emo rap and into punk rock.

+On July 26, a deluxe version of The Breakfast Club was released with three bonus tracks, "Choose Life", "Don't Go Outside", and "Don't Look at Me", featuring Whethan.
 Milfort's song "Darkest Night" was featured on the soundtrack for Bill & Ted Face the Music released on August 28, 2020.
 The soundtrack was eventually nominated for a Grammy Award.
 On September 20, he independently released a mini EP through SoundCloud, titled I Don't Rap, his first release to entirely consist of rapping and no singing.

-On November 13, he released the single "Nothing Left" then on December 11, he released the single "Hills Have Eyes", both featuring Travis Barker.
+On November 13, he released the single "Nothing Left".
+On December 11, he released the single "Hills Have Eyes", both featuring Travis Barker.
 On May 21, 2021, he released the single "Public Enemy" which was accompanied by a music video.
-On 9 July, he released the post-hardcore song "Children of the Dark", along with a music video, and announced that his second studio album Party at the Cemetery was set to be released in autumn 2021.
+On July 9, 2021, he released the post-hardcore song "Children of the Dark", along with a music video, and announced that his second studio album Party at the Cemetery was set to be released in the fall of that year.
 On August 13, he released the single "Party at the Cemetery".

+Death

+On November 29, 2025, while staying at a motel with his son and the child's mother in Boca Raton, Florida, Milfort shot himself in the head and was rushed to a local hospital.
+He died two days later after being taken off life support.
+He was 26 years old.

+The woman stated that she and Milfort used drugs during their stay at the motel, and that on the night of November 28–29 they began to argue, which led to Milfort hitting her and threatening to shoot her or himself with a gun.
+She was arrested for child neglect.